imsoulfly/local_hex_repo/README.md

-# LocalHex
+# Local Hex Repository

-Make hosting Erlang and Elixir libraries in your local infrastructure easy.
+Hosting Elixir libraries on your own in your own server infrastructure or in your local dev environment.

 As a company or out of any other scenario you might want/need the ability to host your own Elixir / Erlang libraries within your internal network.
 For example when company knowledge legally should not be exposed publicly on [Hex.pm](http://hex.pm).